Updated: Aug 5

 You should also tell your employer and ask for the incidents to be recorded.
-Get a copy of the incident report as soon as possible.
+You must get a copy of the incident report as soon as possible.

-Your employer must do everything reasonable to make your workplace free from bullying and discrimination.
-It is the employer’s responsibility to create a work environment that is free from any health and safety risk.
-If your employer does not take any step, or you are not happy with the actions taken, you can take it further.
+Your employer must take reasonable steps to make your workplace free from bullying and discrimination.
+Every employer is responsible to create a work environment that is free from any risks to health and safety.
+If your employer does not take any step or if you are not happy with the actions taken you can take further measures.

-If you have been injured due to the bullying you should see a doctor.
+If you have been injured due to the bullying, you must see a doctor.
 An injury includes effects on your mental health, such as depression.
 The doctor may give you a WorkSafe medical certificate.
 You should consider lodging an application for workers compensation within 30 days of the injury occurring.
-If you report the bullying to WorkSafe, they will likely to investigate your workplace.
+If you report the bullying to WorkSafe, it is likely that they will investigate your workplace.

 In the most severe cases, bullying behaviours can now be treated as a crime in Victoria.

-If you are unable to resolve the bullying yourself, we recommend you to get advice from JobWatch, your union or an employment law specialist.
+If you cannot resolve the bullying by yourself, we recommend you to get advice from JobWatch, your union or an employment law specialist lawyer.

 4. Who is protected from workplace bullying?